chinenual/Chinenual-VCV/README.md

 note voltage it indicates the deviance from the closest note as "cents".

+ Context menu:

- You can choose to display notes as "sharps" (the default) or flats via the context menu.
+ * **Sharps for Flats**: Choose to display notes as "sharps" (the default) or flats
+ * **Display voltage instead of note name**: Choose to display the raw voltage value instead of a note name.
+ * **Number decimal places in voltage display**: Set the precision of the numbers displayed for voltages.

 ### Inv

 ![module-screenshot](./doc/Inv.png)